vybu/blog/src/articles/externalize-lodash.md

 ---
 author: Vytenis Butkevicius
-title: Getting rid of lodash duplication in your bundle
+title: Lodash duplication and how to solve it
+summary: Lodash is very popular utility library, however its size in your bundle can grow beyond what you expect from few helper functions.
 date: 2019-01-13
 id: 3
 ---